Skip to Content

 • Companies with growing dividends tend to be profitable and financially healthy, two valuable qualities during periods of economic uncertainty.

-• Such companies are also more likely to have competitive advantages that may allow them to pass along price increases and thereby maintain margins during inflationary times.
+• Companies with a history of dividend increases are also more likely to have competitive advantages that may allow them to pass along price increases and thereby maintain margins during inflationary times.

 • Dividend-growth stocks tend to be less volatile than the overall stock market and are therefore attractive investments for playing a little defense.